 Alex Berger started his law career working for the State of Iowa representing people who could not afford an attorney.
 He worked long hours at that job, gave his clients the best representation he could, and he never lost a jury trial.
 Circumstances brought Alex to Wyoming.
 In 2013, his father invested in oil wells in Crook County.
 Shortly after, it became apparent the investment was a fraud—a Ponzi scheme.
 Several investors filed a lawsuit in Wyoming to recover their losses (some of which included life savings of retirees).
 Alex put his other work aside and came to Gillette to represent his father in the litigation with Gillette attorney RT Cox.
 Gillette was welcoming and seemed a great place to raise a family.
 After Alex secured a $2.7 million dollar judgment against the fraudulent oil company and its CEO in favor of his father and the other investors, Alex and his wife Kay decided to permanently relocate to Gillette.
 Their daughter was born in Campbell County Memorial Hospital in 2015.

-Alex cares about being a good attorney.
-Wanting to provide excellent services to those who might not otherwise get quality representation, he opened a private practice firm in 2016 with offices in Gillette and Newcastle.
+Wanting to provide excellent services to those who might not otherwise get quality representation, Alex opened a private practice firm in 2016 with offices in Gillette and Newcastle.
 He shares his Gillette office with Dwight Hurich (a veteran family law attorney) and Felix Sowada (the only bankruptcy and mental health commitment defense attorney in Gillette).
 Both Felix Sowada and Dwight Hurich are nearing retirement.
 Alex hopes to better serve his clients drawing on their expertise and advice.
 In early 2017, he took a part-time job as a prosecutor in Weston County, Wyoming.
 He spends hours in court every week fighting for victims of crimes and making sure justice is done for those accused of crimes in Weston County.
 As a prosecutor, he has found he can do a lot of good for those unjustly facing crimes because he has the discretion to dismiss improper charges and argue for reasonable sentences.
 Alex now splits his time between his prosecutor duties and his private practice.

 Sean Brown went to law school with Alex.
 During law school, they developed a strong friendship—the bedrock of which is that they both wanted to become high-quality, ethical, and intellectually honest attorneys.
 For both, a law degree was more than just a meal ticket, it was a gateway to a professional calling.
 They pushed each other to be better law students—to outwork everyone else—and they both graduated at the top of their class.
 They trust each other to be hardworking and ethical.
 After making several trips out west, Sean and his wife decided they wanted to move to this beautiful part of the country.
 Once Alex got established in Wyoming, he invited Sean (who was working in a mid-sized Indianapolis law firm) and his wife Jennifer (an elementary school teacher of ten years) to move to Gillette to start a law firm together.
 In 2017, Berger & Brown was formed.
 Offering legal services together, Alex and Sean hope to make Wyoming a better place.